- Calling Functions

 <head> tag of your

-Similar to how we can load external
+Similar to how you can load external

-.css files into our
+.css files into your

-.html file, we can also load those external
+.html file, you can also load external

 .js files.
-To do this, let’s create a new
+Create a new

 index.html file can load that file using the